SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 ## The Weekend Conclusion

 1. In the US, our medical system in general is cruel, and our COVID-19 testing system is
-   laughable: difficult of acces and low availability to all if money were lacking.
+   laughable: difficult of access and low availability to all if money were lacking.
 2. People _really_ don't understand the difference between a False Positive Rate and a False Discovery Rate.
 Or appreciate that what they _really_ want to know the Positive Predictive Value and the Negative Predictive Value.
 Tsk!
 (Admittedly, I have niche